carlosjgsousa/carlosjgsousa.github.io/_posts/2019-06-01-things-i-wish-i-knew-when-i-started-my-career.markdown

 ---
 layout: post
-title:  "Things I wish I knew when I started my career – Carlos Sousa Product Designer"
+title:  Things I wish I knew when I started my career
 categories: blog
-excerpt: "If I ever had a coach or a mentor, these would be the things I wish I knew.
-And these are the things I teach now. "
+excerpt: If I ever had a coach or a mentor, these would be the things I wish I knew.
+And these are the things I teach now.
 description: If I ever had a coach or a mentor, these would be the things I wish I knew.
 And these are the things I teach now.
 ---
 <p><img src="/assets/images/design-shortcut.png" alt=""></p>